StrongWind1/CredWolf/README.md

 - **Proxy / SOCKS support** — route connections through SOCKS4/5 or HTTP proxies to support pivoting through compromised hosts.
 ADSpray already supports this via PySocks.
 - **`--realm` override** — allow the Kerberos realm to be set independently of the domain name (currently force-uppercased from `-d`).
 Would enable testing against non-standard realm configurations.
 - **User randomization** — `--randomize` flag to shuffle the user list order per password, reducing the chance of sequential lockouts on adjacent accounts.

+## Disclaimer

+CredWolf is intended for authorized penetration testing, red team engagements, and security audits only.
+You must have explicit written permission from the system owner before testing credentials against any Active Directory environment.
+Unauthorized access to computer systems is illegal.
+The authors are not responsible for any misuse or damage caused by this tool.

 ## Credits